ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/linux_basics/text.md

 R users can log in to their HPCC accounts via an RStudio Server instance.
 To do so, visit this URL: https://rstudio.hpcc.ucr.edu.
 Next provide your HPCC login credentials.

 #### B. SSH Tunnel
-Alternatively, RStudio Server instances can be started via an SSH tunnel after loging into a node interactively.
+Alternatively, RStudio Server instances can be started via an SSH tunnel after loging into a computer node interactively.
 This involves the following steps.

   1. SSH into the cluster via ssh as outlined [here](https://hpcc.ucr.edu/manuals/linux_basics/intro/).
   2. Log in to a computer node interactively via `srun`, where the proper parameters need to be specified to